reservoirpy/reservoirpy/docs/source/user_guide/create_new_node.rst

 .. note::
-    Do not forget to declare the mutable parameters `params` and immutable hyperparameters `hypers` as dictionnaries. `params` should store all parameters that need to be initialized and that will evolve during the life cycle of the node (for example, neuronal weights whom value will change during training). `hypers` should store parameters used to
+    Do not forget to declare the mutable parameters `params` and immutable hyperparameters `hypers` as dictionaries. `params` should store all parameters that need to be initialized and that will evolve during the life cycle of the node (for example, neuronal weights whom value will change during training). `hypers` should store parameters used to